EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 ## Preventing conflicts of interest

 5. Agencies take appropriate precautions to prevent any conflicts of interest arising from different activities they carry out, and publish the respective measures or principles on their website.
 6. Among the various activities outside the scope of the ESG, consultancy deserves special attention.
-“Consultancy” means that an agency offers a service to an individual higher education institution, usually for a fee.
-Unlike external quality assurance activities, which are based on predefined processes and standards, these activities are usually driven by the institution's demands and requirements, to serve a specific purpose.
+“Consultancy” means that an agency offers a bespoke service to an individual higher education institution, usually for a fee.
+Unlike external quality assurance activities, which are based on predefined processes and standards, these activities are usually driven by the institution's individual demands and requirements, and involve agency staff or experts directly supporting the institution's work in a specific area.
 7. Where consultancy services relate to issues covered by the ESG (i.e. teaching and learning in higher education, including the learning environment and relevant links to research and innovation) and in which the agency also makes assessments, there is a particular potential for conflicts of interest.
 8. Agencies thus ensure that they do not carry out any external quality assurance (within the scope of the ESG) of the same unit (e.g. institution, faculty, department or study programme) to which they have provided consultancy during the past six years.
 9. Agencies do not select experts to review an entity who have provided consultancy to the entity before.